Metrical theorems on systems of affine forms: Proof of Theorem

 \section{Proof of Theorem \ref{thm3}}

-As in the preceding results, the convergence case is a rather tedious affair, and boils down to estimating volumes and applying the Borel--Cantelli Lemma.
+As in the preceding results, the convergence case is a rather dull affair, and boils down to constructing an appropriate fine cover and applying the Hausdorff--Cantelli lemma \cite[Lemma 3.10]{BernikDodson}.
 We omit the details and proceed with the divergence case.